Panasonic G5 vs GX80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G5 and Panasonic Lumix DMC-GX80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G5 does not offer wifi capability.
+In contrast, the G5 does not provide wifi capability.

 So how do things add up?
 Is there a clear favorite between the Panasonic G5 and the Panasonic GX80?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.